Rogomi/Traxion-ProjectLego-TechDoc/web-backend.md

 - **unitTurnoverResolver.js** - Handles the connection to scheduling related data.
     ##### Data/Methods
+    - `updateUnitTurnover` - process the updating of unit turnover
+    - `getUnitTurnover` - handles the retrieval of unit turnover
-    -`updateUnitTurnover` - process the updating of unit turnover -`getUnitTurnover` - handles the retrieval of unit turnover
+    - `getUnitTurnoverSchedules` - handles the retrieval of unit turnover schedules for calendar
+    - `getUnitTurnoverSchedulesPerDay` - handles the retrieval of unit turnover schedules per day
+    - `filterTurnoverSchedules` - handles the filterng of unit turnover schedule by date range and project